Why Shade Matters at Camden Yards

 Seasonal Shade Guide at Camden Yards

 Spring (April–May): Sun angles are lower and temperatures are generally pleasant.
-Shade is less of a priority, but the third base side still offers more comfortable conditions for afternoon starts.
+Shade is less of a priority, but the seats behind home plate still offer more comfortable conditions for afternoon starts.
 April games can be cold, making any exposed sections feel breezy.

 Summer (June–August): This is when shade matters most at Camden Yards.
 Sun intensity peaks, humidity is high, and afternoon games can feel oppressive in direct sunlight.
-Prioritize the third base side lower deck beneath the upper deck overhang for maximum relief.
+Prioritize the lower deck behind home plate beneath the upper deck overhang for maximum relief.

 Fall (September–October): The sun drops lower in the sky, which actually increases the depth of shadows cast by the upper deck.
-Third base side sections come into shade earlier in the game during fall, making the season's final weeks some of the most pleasant for day games.
+Sections behind home plate come into shade earlier in the game during fall, making the season's final weeks some of the most pleasant for day games.

 The B&O Warehouse and Right Field